Pressure Cooker Litigation Guide

 Pressure Cooker Overview

-Pressure cookers, sometimes called “multi-pots”, “one-pots”, and “crock pots” are used by kitchen novices and professionals alike due to their ability to both heat and cook food, saving time and cleanup.
+Pressure cookers, sometimes called “multi-pots”, “one-pots”, “instant pots or instants”, and “crock pots” are used by kitchen novices and professionals alike due to their ability to both heat and cook food, saving time and cleanup.
 Pressure cookers work by trapping heat in a pot within a secure lid to prevent steam from escaping.
 This not only warms up the food but cooks it at an even temperature.

 Electric pressure cookers come with features such as a timer, temperature gauge, food-specific settings and some even have Bluetooth technology.
 Stovetop pressure cookers require the user to monitor the temperature manually.
 Both manual and electric versions feature a safety valve to release the pressure before opening the lid.

 What’s the problem?

 Oftentimes pressure cookers reach temperatures far above 200 degrees, making their reliability of the utmost importance.
 However, malfunctions indicating the device is ready to be opened, as well as defective rubber rings around the lip of the pot, and other defects have jeopardized the safety of consumers.

 If a pressure cooker is opened before steam has escaped the entirety of the pot, it creates an “explosion” of the contents inside once it is released.

 At temperatures of 200+ degrees, this can lead to severe first, second, and third-degree burns.
 Anyone in the vicinity of the pressure cooker is at risk of having hot contents spilled onto their body.